Total public expenditure on education

 Increases in expenditure in 2005/06 and 2008/09, were caused by student loans re-evaluations.

 Figure 1: Government expenditure on education in New Zealand (1996/97 to 2012/13)

 International comparisonThe source of data for international comparisons of public expenditure on education is the annual OECD data collection.
 The definition of the public expenditure on education differs from that used by The Treasury.

 Student loans in New Zealand play an important part of the public expenditure on tertiary education.
-When we exclude the public subsidies to households, which include student loans, scholarships and grants, New Zealand's public expenditure on tertiary education as a percentage of the GDP (1.1%) was equal to the OECD average (1.1%).
-The percentage was lower than that of Ireland (1.4%), but higher than Australia (0.7%), the United States (1.0%), and the United Kingdom (0.6%).
+When we exclude the public subsidies to households, which include student loans, scholarships and grants, New Zealand's public expenditure on tertiary education as a percentage of the GDP (1.0%) was equal to the OECD average (1.0%).
+The percentage was lower than that of Ireland (1.3%), equal to the United States (1.0%), and higher than Australia (0.8%) and the United Kingdom (0.7%).

 Figure 3: Total public expenditure on education as a percentage of GDP, by level of education (2010)

 - New Zealand Treasury.
 Financial Statement of the Government of New Zealand for the Year Ended 30 June 2013.
 Wellington: New Zealand Treasury.